Lilia Carrillo: Career

 Her first professional exhibitions were in Paris, at the Maison du Mexique and the Foreign Artists Exhibition in 1954.
 When she returned to Mexico in the mid-1950s she became a teacher and began to exhibit her works from her time in Europe.
 She had multiple exhibitions at the Galería Antonio Souza from 1957 to 1961 and then at the Galería Juan Martin from 1963 to 1970, both in Mexico City.

 Major exhibits during her career include the Gallery of the Pan American Union in Washington, D.C., in 1960, VI Tokyo Biennale in 1961, the Instituto de Arte Contemporáneo in 1962 in Lima, Peru, the Arte Actual de América y España exhibition in 1963, the Casa del Lago in Mexico City in 1964, Pintura Contemporánea de México exhibition at the Casa de las Américas in Havana in 1966.

 She participated in the inaugural exhibition of the Museo de Arte Moderno in Mexico City in 1964.
 Starting from 1965, this museum was defining the break of avant-garde painting from that of the Mexican School of Painting and Carrillo’s work won second prize at the Salón Esso event there.

 1969 was a productive year for Carrillo, producing works that appeared in multiple shows in Puerto Vallarta, Paris and at the Universidad Nacional Autónoma de México.

-She participated in collective exhibitions in Mexico City, St. Louis, San Diego, Portland, Oregon, Austin, Texas, Paris, Tokyo, Sao Paulo, Madrid, Barcelona and Barranquilla.
+She participated in collective exhibitions in Mexico City, St. Louis, San Diego, Portland, Austin, Paris, Tokyo, São Paulo, Madrid, Barcelona and Barranquilla.
 She was part of the Confrontación 66 at the Palacio de Bellas Artes.

 In addition to painting she founded the Galería Antonio Souza with Juan Soriano, Rufino Tamayo, Gerzso and Manuel Felguérez, which supported Generación de la Ruptura artists.
 She also was a founding member of the Salón Independiente in Mexico City.
 During the 1960s she also worked in set and costume design for various productions by controversial director Alexandro Jodorowsky.
 In 1970, she painted a mural for the Expo 70 in Osaka, Japan.